 Under no circumstance should you take…

 “Ok, ok, I have to get that book if I want my masters.
-So no backing off or we don’t get that grant to study.”
+So no backing off, or we don’t get that grant to study.”
 Syddall reassured himself as he took his first steps out of the safety of the tree line.
-Step after step his pace quickened, his mud-covered shoes became heavier as his feet left deep depressions in the loamy soil.
-The further he ran the firmer the soil became, he turned to see his progress from the tree line but was distracted by a pack of light weight nightmares darting across the soft soil.
+Step after step, his pace quickened, and his mud-covered shoes became heavier as his feet left deep depressions in the loamy soil.
+The further he ran, the firmer the soil became; he turned to see his progress from the tree line but was distracted by a pack of lightweight nightmares darting across the soft soil.
 Their thin frame and high speed made them ideal for roaming the soft soil.
-Syddall fumbled for his pistol as his pace slowed, his wheezing covered the sound of the nightmares footsteps, panic started to get the better of him as he struggled for the gun.
-All Syddall’s energy had been exerted as he fell to the ground, the first nightmare over shot him clawing, snapping, and falling in front of him.
-Puffing he drew his pistol, hands shaking he unloaded three bolts into the fallen nightmare, its flesh cooking from the intense heat of the green bolts.
+Syddall fumbled for his pistol as his pace slowed; his wheezing covered the sound of the nightmares footsteps; panic started to get the better of him as he struggled for the gun.
+All of Syddall’s energy had been exerted as he fell to the ground; the first nightmare overshot him clawing, snapping, and falling in front of him.
+Puffing, he drew his pistol, hands shaking; he unloaded three bolts into the fallen nightmare, its flesh cooking from the intense heat of the green bolts.
 Six more green flashes flared, leaving the library grounds scattered with dead bodies and seared flesh.
-Taking no chances, he moved as fast as his tired body would let him, until he collapsed at the front doors of the library.
-Knowing that the Library was more dangerous inside he sat against the door to recuperate.
-After a drink and a quick snack Syddall decided to sit a little longer in the cold air, trying to cool down his over worked body.
+Taking no chances, he moved as fast as his tired body would let him until he collapsed at the front doors of the library.
+Knowing that the Library was more dangerous inside, he sat against the door to recuperate.
+After a drink and a quick snack, Syddall decided to sit a little longer in the cold air, trying to cool down his overworked body.

-“I really need to work out more on campus, that run was barely five hundred metres.”
-He said to himself grasping at his stiff legs.
-His rest was cut short when another pack of thin framed nightmares started full sprint towards him.
-Casually standing Syddall emptied the rest of his gun in their direction, picking off one or two as he entered the Library, making sure to lock the door behind him.
-The packs footsteps seemed to turn away from the Library and head back into the surrounding forest as Syddall listen through the door.
+“I really need to work out more on campus; that run was barely five hundred meters.”
+He said to himself, grasping at his stiff legs.
+His rest was cut short when another pack of thin-framed nightmares started full sprint towards him.
+Casually standing, Syddall emptied the rest of his gun in their direction, picking off one or two as he entered the Library, making sure to lock the door behind him.
+The pack’s footsteps seemed to turn away from the Library and head back into the surrounding forest as Syddall listened through the door.

-Syddall turned from the door to be met with a vast empty entrance hall, he squinted as he made his way to a door and the only source of light.
-As he got closer he had could start to make things out, the light source was gems filled with an electric current illuminating a small surrounding.
-Syddall moved his way through the door, before him was the massive central column of space that seemed to carry on forever in both directions.
+Syddall turned from the door to be met with a vast empty entrance hall; he squinted as he made his way to a door and the only source of light.
+As he got closer, he could start to make things out; the light source was gems filled with an electric current illuminating a small surrounding.
+Syddall moved his way through the door; before him was the massive central column of space that seemed to carry on forever in both directions.
 He peered over the edge of the railing to try and make out the bottom, but the lights seemed to fade away into the black of the hole.
-Upon staring up he was faced with the very same, a hole traveling through the centre of the structure that never seems to end.
+Upon staring up, he was faced with the very same hole traveling through the center of the structure that never seemed to end.

 “How on Hollow am I supposed to find my book in this mess?”
-He asked himself staring around the vast space of the Library.
-“Wait this cannot be the centre of the Library, I have not walked in far enough.
+He asked himself, staring around the vast space of the Library.
+“Wait, this cannot be the center of the Library; I have not walked in far enough.
 This must be just one of many gaps in the structure.”

 Syddall slumped down onto the railing, feeling overwhelmed by the scale of the challenge to come.
-Across the gap, he spied someone, their robes hid their face and what they were holding.
-The robed figure seemed to be placing books into the library shelves.
+Across the gap, he spied someone; their robes hid their face and what they were holding.
+The robed figure seemed to be placing books on the library shelves.

 Syddall pocketed his new book and started to run towards the closest door he could see.

 Syddall could hear the voices fading away as he crashed into walls trying to get away from the Librarians.
-His footing becoming more sure as he reached an area of great light.
+His footing became more sure as he reached an area of great light.

-An opening ahead was white with light, he passed through the veil of light, his draw dropped at the sight of the centre of the library.
-A colossal spire ran through the centre of the room with rotating platforms leading to it, surrounding the spire was another floorless opening.
+An opening ahead was white with light; he passed through the veil of light, and his draw dropped at the sight of the center of the library.
+A colossal spire ran through the center of the room with rotating platforms leading to it; surrounding the spire was another floorless opening.
 This one was at least twice the size of the first he had seen.
 On the spire was the symbol for the dream god, the first sign he had received all night.